magic003/objc/README.md

 This vlang package provides Objective-C Runtime bindings for V.

 ## Status
-It is currently working in progress and should be considered experimental.
-It's only tested on x86\_64 architecture, macOS Sonoma 14.0.
+It is currently work in progress and should be considered experimental.
+It's tested on x86\_64 and arm64 (Apple Silicon) architectures, macOS Sonoma 14.5.

 Supported features:
 * Bool type